aguyfromshivalik/constants-and-references/README.md

 # constants-and-references
-The repository contains the values of random constants and references of the so-called standard sources.
+The repository contains the values of several physical constants and references of the standard sources.